usuaero/MachUpX/docs/source/creating_input_files.md

 >>>**"CL_max" : float, optional**
 >>>>Maximum lift coefficient.
 Defaults to infinity.
 >>>
+>>>**"input_file" : str, optional**
+>>>>File containing the coefficient database or polynomial fit information for the airfoil.
+Required if "type" is "database" or "poly_fit".
+>>>
 >>>**"geometry" : dict, optional**
 >>>>Describes the geometry of the airfoil.
 >>>>
 >>>>**"outline_points" : str or array, optional**
 >>>>>Path to a file containing airfoil outline points or array of outline points.
 The first column contains x-coordinates and the second column contains y-coordinates, where x originates at the leading edge and points back along the chord line and y points up.
 If a file, it should be comma-delimited.
 The trailing edge should be sealed.
 The geometry specified here will only be used in generating 3D models and will not affect the aerodynamics.
-Cannot be specified along with "outline_points".
+Cannot be specified along with "NACA".
 >>>>
 >>>>**"NACA" : str, optional**
 >>>>>NACA designation for the airfoil.
 If given, MachUpX will automatically generate outline points using the NACA equations.
 Can only be NACA 4-digit series.
 Cannot be specified along with "outline_points".
 Will not affect aerodynamics.
->>>
+>>>>
+>>>>**"max_camber" : float, optional**
+>>>>>Maximum camber of the airfoil as a fraction of the chord.
+Can be specified if "outline_points" and "NACA" are not specified.
+Required for making corrections to section properties based on sweep.
+Defaults to 0.0.
+>>>>
->>>**"path" : string, optional**
+>>>>**"max_thickness" : float, optional**
->>>>Path to file containing a JSON object describing the airfoil using the above keys.
+>>>>>Maximum thickness of the airfoil as a fraction of the chord.
+Can be specified if "outline_points" and "NACA" are not specified.
+Required for making corrections to section properties based on sweep.
+Defaults to 0.0.
 >
 >**"wings" : dict**
 >>Gives the lifting surfaces for the aircraft.
 Wings, stabilizers, fins, etc. are all treated the same in numerical lifting-line and so should be included here as wing segments.
 MachUp is set up so the user can define complex geometries by attaching the ends of different wing segments together (for an example, see the examples/ directory).
 The user can define any number of wing segments within this dict.
 Note that each wing segment can only have one control surface, therefore, a wing with multiple control surfaces must be created from multiple wing segments.